djeada/Statistics-Notes/notes/probability_distributions/central_limit_theorem.md

 3. **Sample Means**: It's the distribution of the means of these samples that becomes normal, not the distribution of the individual data points.

-### Applications
+### Implications and Applications

+- **Universal Applicability**: The CLT is applicable to almost any population distribution, given a sufficiently large sample size.
+This includes distributions that are not normally distributed.
-- **Estimation**: The CLT allows for the estimation of population parameters using sample statistics.
+- **Predictive Power**: It allows statisticians to make inferences about population parameters using sample statistics, particularly when dealing with large datasets.
-- **Inferential Statistics**: Fundamental to hypothesis testing, confidence interval estimation, and many other inferential statistics techniques.
+- **Practicality in Sampling**: It underpins many statistical procedures and experiments, where it's often impractical or impossible to observe an entire population.

+### Limitations

+- **Sample Size**: The theorem applies only when the sample size is large enough.
+"Large enough" varies depending on the underlying distribution, but a common rule of thumb is a sample size greater than 30.
+- **Independence**: The sampled values must be independent of each other.
+This assumption can be violated in many real-world scenarios.

 ### Visualization